-- 1. In vivo mammalian alkaline comet assay combined with in vivo mammalian erythrocyte micronucleus test - Appropriate in vivo mutagenicity studies must be considered under Annex VIII to REACH (Section 8.4., Column 2) in case of a positive result in any of the in vitro genotoxicity studies under Annex VII or VIII to REACH. - Your dossier contains positive results for the in vitro chromosomal aberration test (OECD TG 473, 2013) which raise the concern for chromosomal aberrations. - 3 ECHA considers that an in vivo follow-up study is necessary to address the identified concern. - 4 For the assessment of the testing proposal, see Section 2.
+- 1. In vivo mammalian alkaline comet assay combined with In vivo mammalian erythrocyte micronucleus test - Under Annex VIII, Section 8.4., Column 2, an appropriate in vivo mammalian somatic cell genotoxicity study as referred to in Annex IX, Section 8.4., must be performed in case of a positive result in any of the in vitro studies referred to in Annex VII or VIII, Section 8.4.
+The in vivo study must address the concerns raised by the in vitro study results, i.e. the chromosomal aberration concern or the gene mutation concern or both, as appropriate. - Your dossier contains positive results for the in vitro micronucleus test (OECD TG 487, 2021) which raise the concern for chromosomal aberrations. - 3 ECHA considers that the in vivo follow-up study is necessary to address the identified concern. - 4 For the assessment of the testing proposal, see Section 2.